State's own expert told grand jury police didn't kill Prude

 “If it wasn’t for everything that you presented to us, I don’t think anybody would have come up with a decision.
 You worked very hard and I’m sure nobody took it lightly," the juror said.
 "It was a very serious case.
 It’s horrible what happened to him.”

-Associated Press reporters Larry Neumeister, Thalia Beaty, Jennifer Peltz and Jim Mustian in New York; Carolyn Thompson in Buffalo and Michael Hill in Albany contributed to this report.
+Associated Press reporters Larry Neumeister, Thalia Beaty, Jennifer Peltz, Jim Mustian and David B. Caruso in New York; Carolyn Thompson in Buffalo and Michael Hill in Albany contributed to this report.

 Follow Michael Sisak on Twitter at twitter.com/mikesisak